Home Rest Holidays “Not like everyone else”: unusual traditions in the world

 A variety of peoples live on our planet.
 People with white, red, black skin, with almond-shaped and slanted eyes.
-A great many peoples live on earth and each has its own traditions.
+There are a great many peoples living on earth and each has its own traditions.
 People speak different languages, eat different foods, play different games.
 But each of them loves holidays.

 The most unusual traditions

 There are holidays and traditions that almost everyone loves.
-So, almost all over the world Christmas, New Year and Easter are celebrated.
-But there are also special traditions such as Hanukkah, the Day of the Three Kings associated with ancient customs.
+So, almost all over the world Christmas, New Year, and Easter are celebrated.
+But there are also special traditions, for example, Hanukkah, the Day of the Three Kings, associated with ancient customs.

-If we talk about the most unusual traditions, then it is worth starting from the distant past, when morals were more cruel, and life was the most difficult.
+If we talk about the most unusual traditions, then it’s worth starting with the distant past, when morals were more cruel and life was more difficult.

-In Greek Sparta in the fourth century BC, boys from the age of seven were sent into the army, to study military affairs.
+In Greek Sparta in the fourth century BC, boys from the age of seven were sent to the army to learn military skills.
 And they could return back only after fifty-five years.
-However, few people lived up to such "advanced" years at that time.
+However, few people lived to such “advanced” years at that time.

 spartanci

 And girls from prosperous families were sent to Ginkei (something like a girls' boarding house).
-Where they locked themselves up and did not have access to society outside.
+Where they were locked away and had no access to outside society.
 All their time they learned to cook, spin, play musical instruments, sing, and do housework.
-And they could get out of there only upon reaching sixteen years, only in order to go to their husband, who was chosen by her father.
-But before that, she needs to take a course of physical training (running, jumping, wrestling).
+And they could leave there only after reaching the age of sixteen, only to go to their husband, who was chosen by her father.
+But before that, she needs to take a physical training course (running, jumping, wrestling).
 All this was done so that the girl could produce healthy offspring and become a worthy mother.

-In the modern world, everything is more simple.
+In the modern world everything is simpler.
 There are many laws, conventions, principles.
-However, there are customs that have not been lost, but after passing through the centuries have undergone changes, adjusting to the time, but not losing their meaning.
+However, there are customs that have not been lost, but having passed through the centuries, they have undergone changes, adapting to the times, but without losing their meaning.

 It was customary for the Aztec warriors of ancient Mexico to fly on a religious holiday.
-The warriors dressed up in bright outfits depicting silhouettes of birds.
-They climbed a high post, tied themselves by the legs and jumped down from the top.
-The ropes were fixed on the pole in a special way.
-Before the warrior landed on the ground, he made many revolutions around the post.
+The warriors dressed up in bright outfits depicting the silhouettes of birds.
+They climbed onto a high pole, tied themselves by the legs and jumped from the top down.
+The ropes were secured to the pole in a special way.
+Before the warrior landed on the ground, he made many turns around the pillar.
 This flight depicted the movement of the sun across the sky.
-This ritual has come down to our times, but has the character of a colorful performance.
+This ritual has survived to this day, but is in the nature of a colorful performance.

 Unusual traditions of peoples